BA-Computer-Science-Club/HTML-Example-Repo/README.md

 # HTML-Example-Repo

 This is my website about birds.
 It talks about peacocks, eagles, and penguins.
+I do not own any of the information on this page.

 ## This is how it works: